QubesOS/qubes-doc/user/how-to-guides/how-to-update.rst

 ----------------

 Security updates are an extremely important part of keeping your Qubes installation secure.
-When there is an important security incident, we will issue a `Qubes Security Bulletin (QSB) <https://www.qubes-os.org/security/qsb/>`__ via the `Qubes Security Pack (qubes-secpack) <https://www.qubes-os.org/security/pack/>`__.
+When there is an important security incident, we will issue a :website:`Qubes Security Bulletin (QSB) <security/qsb/>` via the :website:`Qubes Security Pack (qubes-secpack) <security/pack/>`.
 It is very important to read each new QSB and follow any user instructions it contains.
 Most of the time, simply updating your system normally, as described below, will be sufficient to obtain security updates.
 However, in some cases, special action may be required on your part, which will be explained in the QSB.

 Checking for updates
 --------------------